-The Safe Routes to School Collision Map Viewer provides a simple means to explore pedestrian and bicycle collisions near schools in California.
+The Safe Routes to School Crash Map Viewer provides a simple means to explore pedestrian and bicycle crashes near schools in California.
 The viewer uses data accessed from the California Department of Public Schools Database.
 At the time of data retrieval, latitude and longitude coordinates were provided for each school, and since we did not develop this database, we cannot be responsible for location or other errors for the school data.
 Note that our tool allows users to enter a specific address rather than browse for a school so any location can be accommodated.

 To use this tool, click on SRTS Map Viewer from the Tools dropdown menu.